Apteco/AptecoPSFramework/AptecoPSFramework/plugins/Aptecoemail/readme.md

 # Remove a field/property for all contacts
 Remove-ContactMetadata -ContactMetadataId 354972

+# Get all send out messages
+Get-Message

+# Get message with id 123
+Get-Message -CampaignId 123

+# Get all transactional sent messages
+Get-Message -FromType Transactional

+# Get all transactional sent messages with subject line
+Get-Message -FromType Transactional -ShowSubject

+# Get messages sent to id 456
+Get-Message -ContactId 456

+# Count all sent out messages
+Get-Message -CountOnly

+# Count all contacts
+Get-ListRecipient -CountOnly

+# Count all unsubscribes
+Get-ListRecipient -Unsub -CountOnly

+# Get all unsubscribes
+Get-ListRecipient -Unsub

+# Get all recipients that are excluded from campaigns
+Get-ListRecipient -IsExcludedFromCampaigns

+# Get all recipients that have opened
+Get-ListRecipient -Opened

+# Get all recipients from a list and do not ignore the deleted ones
+Get-ListRecipient -ListId 123 -IgnoreDeleted

+# Get recipient with contact id
+Get-ListRecipient -ContactId 456

+# Get recipient by email address
+Get-ListRecipient -ContactEmail "example@test.com"

 ```

 ## Use as preload action with Apteco FastStats Designer